fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 ### What's next:

 * More hands-on sessions are coming!

-### Clean up

-To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, either delete the project that contains the resources, or keep the project and delete the individual resources.

-### Deleting the project

-The easiest way to eliminate billing is to delete the project that you created for the tutorial.

 ©2025 Google LLC All rights reserved.
 Google and the Google logo are trademarks of Google LLC.
 All other company and product names may be trademarks of the respective companies with which they are associated.